meta-company/makex/documents/source/comparison.md

     - For example, glob's were not implemented for "performance" (and possibly "correctness").
   - Makex was designed to be powerful and safe enough for engineers of all kinds.

-- Bazel adopts an alternate locator syntax for referring to tasks in external workspaces (For example, the `@external` prefix).
+- Bazel adopts an alternate locator syntax for referring to Tasks in external workspaces (For example, the `@external` prefix).
   - Makex provides a single logical view of both internal and external workspaces.

 - Inspecting the outputs of Bazel is complicated.